-Persephone is the daughter of Demeter.
+Demeter is the Goddess of Harvest and mother of Persephone.
 When Persephone was picking flowers on the field, Hades kidnapped Persephone to the underworld.
 She was gifted a pomegranate to eat, which she did.
 However, the rules of underworld states that whoever eats the food from the death have to stay in the underworld.
-Hades makes Persephone come to the underworld every winter, which explains how winter is formed; Demeter's sorrow for daughter.
+Hades makes Persephone come to the underworld every winter, which explains how winter is formed; Demeter's sorrow for her daughter.